Kinneil House

 Overview

-Explore 2,000 years of history around this splendid house, from occupying Romans to the Industrial Revolution.
+Explore 2,000 years of history around this impressive house, from Roman occupation in the surrounding estate to the Industrial Revolution.

-Built next to the Antonine Wall, Kinneil House was one of the seats of the powerful and wealthy Hamilton family.
-Subject to extensions and refurbishments over 300 years, it reflected the Hamiltons’ high status both inside and out.
+Built in the middle of the 16th century next to the Antonine Wall, Kinneil House was one of the seats of the powerful and influential Hamilton family.
+Undergoing several extensions and refurbishments over the course of 300 years, Kinneil House reflected the Hamiltons’ high status both inside and out.

-The house has a good claim to being the birthplace of the improved steam engine.
-The pioneering Scots engineer James Watt developed his first engine in a small workshop here in the 1700s.
+Moving forward into the future, Kinneil House has a good claim to being the birthplace of the improved steam engine thanks to pioneering Scots engineer James Watt, who contributed substantially to the industrial revolution when he developed his first engine in a small workshop beside the house in the 1700s.

 Opening times